schollz/musicsaur/_posts/2015-12-22-musicsaur-download.markdown

 ##########################################
 {% endhighlight %}

-To see the music player now, simply open any browser and type in the URL {% highlight bash %}http://IP:PORT{% endhighlight %} to see the music controls.
+To see the music player now, simply open any browser on any computer and type in the URL {% highlight bash %}http://IP:PORT{% endhighlight %} to see the music controls.
+Enjoy syncing!

+## Troubleshoot

+Errors?
+Leave a comment below, or open up an issue on Github.

 # License